 The last hill of the hike, Monamenach, felt a bit steep after the day of walking, But we took our time, and the hill rewarded us with an overview of the loop we did:

-The weather was good, and the path going down to the glen made the descend easy.
+The weather was good, and the path going down to the glen made the descent easy.

 Great countryside shared with a great company, what a fine day this was.

-If you enjoyed this post, you might also like..:
+If you enjoyed this post, you might also like browse my Blog Archives for more topics, like..: